kanikadawar5/Latest-Youtube-Videos-Collector/Readme.txt

       Python3 app.py
 5. Hit APIs, where APIs are
       i.
 Search Query -  curl -XGET "127.0.0.1:5000/search?query=ipl"  -v ii.
-Get Query -    curl -XGET "127.0.0.1:5000/get_videos?page_size=1&limit=10" NOTE : page_size is the page number for pagination and limit is the number of results on a single page
+Get Query -    curl -XGET "127.0.0.1:5000/get_videos?page_num=1&limit=10" NOTE : page_num is the page number for pagination and limit is the number of results on a single page